PRETTY IS--AS PRETTY DOES.

 Ann and I met in Junior High School.
-She was pretty, had a nice figure, and wore expensive cashmere sweaters with matching skirts, jackets with fur trim, and fine jewelry.
-We hadn’t met in grade school because she lived in an affluent neighborhood and attended the nearby grade school where almost-all the students were popular, rich, and considered most-likely-to-succeed.
+She was pretty, had a nice figure, and wore expensive cashmere sweaters, jackets with fur trim, and nice jewelry.
+We hadn’t met in grade school because she lived in our town’s most affluent neighborhood.
+She attended the nearby grade school where almost-all the students were popular, rich, and considered most-likely-to-succeed.

-I don’t know about high schools today but, back then, students formed little cults-or groups- much like a “caste system” and students “hung out” with their specific group.
-Every morning and lunch time, these groups gathered at different sections of the school property to talk, flirt, and gossip.
-It was a hurtful time for those who didn’t belong to a group.
+I don’t know about high schools today but, back then, students formed somewhat of a “caste system” in Junior and Senior High.
+Students gathered together in groups and would always “hang out” with their specific group.
+Every morning before school started and at lunch time, groups gathered at various areas on school property to talk, flirt, and gossip.
+It was a hurtful time for those who didn’t belong to any group.

-Naturally, Ann belonged to the number-one group….the one with the most-important, most-popular students, and the group that, for the most-part, consisted of mostly snobs.
-Looking back, few in the number-one group were able to maintain their important/popular status after graduation.
+Naturally, Ann belonged to the number-one group--the one with the most-important, most-popular, and largest number of snobs.
+And, looking back, most weren’t able to maintain their important/popular status—once they'd left school and started college.

-I well-remember the day I walked in our shared room and found Ann sitting at my desk, reading my letters.
-Rather than being humiliated, apologetic, or acting ashamed, Ann just looked at me and laughed.
-She couldn’t believe I was corresponding with some lowly private in the Army, some poor guy from a hick town called Sherrill, who didn’t even know how to spell!
-I can still hear her words as she held up the small picture of my friend in his military uniform.
-“My God Sally, you graduated prettiest in our class…. and you can’t do any better than this poor, skinny, uneducated loser?!?!?”
+I well-remember the day I walked in my room and found Ann sitting at my desk, reading my personal letters.
+Rather than being humiliated, acting ashamed, or trying to apologize, Ann began laughing.
+She couldn’t believe I was corresponding with some lowly private in the Army-- some poor guy from a hick town named Sherrill, who didn’t even know how to spell!
+I can still hear her words as she held up the picture of my friend in his military uniform.
+“My God Sally, you graduated prettiest in our class--- and you can’t do any better than this skinny, uneducated loser?!?!?”

 Those were the days when manners defined us.
-Regardless of being rich or poor, all of us were expected to use our manners….not some of the time... but all of the time.
+Regardless of being rich or poor, everyone was expected to use their manners--not sometimes but-- always.
 From birth, I’d been taught to respect people, their privacy, and their property.
-My grandmother, the church’s long-time Sunday school teacher, repeated her most valuable lesson year after year, “Do unto others as you would have others do unto you” and….
-I never forgot.
+My grandmother, the church’s long-time Sunday school teacher, repeated her most valuable lesson year after year: “Do unto others as you would have others do unto you” and, I never forgot.

-That summer, Ann and Harry married.
-Of course, she asked me to sing at the wedding and--ever the pleaser-- I said “yes”.
-After the wedding, I remember standing at the back of the church, ready to leave, when Ann, seeing me, stopped hugging family and friends long-enough to hand me a clumsily-wrapped package.
-With a quick "Thank You" followed by a fake, goodbye wave, the new bride hurried back to join her current group.
+That summer, Ann and her longtime boyfriend, Harry, got married.
+Of course, she asked me to sing at the wedding and--ever the pleaser-- I accepted.
+I was standing at the back of the church after the ceremony-- ready to leave-- when Ann stopped hugging family and friends long-enough to hand me a clumsily-wrapped package.
+After saying a brief “thanks for the songs”--she hurried back to her close-knit group.